5 Steps To Succeed as an Online Course Entrepreneur

 By “minimum viable product” I mean it should require the minimal amount of effort on your part to deliver an experience that meets your audience’s fundamental needs.
 It is the solid base upon which you will be able to build – and improve – your full-fledged course later.

-Delivering your pilot live – using a platform like Zoom or GoToTraining – supports the minimum viable product approach.
+Delivering your pilot live – using a platform like Webinar Ninja or one of these other Zoom alternatives – supports the minimum viable product approach.
 For a pilot, you will want to outline a basic curriculum and create any truly essential supporting materials – e.g., slides, worksheets – but you won’t invest a lot time in design and development.
 Rather, present the core content and leverage your interactions with students to flesh out the curriculum and identify changes and additions that will improve the experience.